jomnius/carthage_dep/README.md

 Run `carthage_dep.py` at project root folder to scan all project related folders at the same time.
 It will print `GraphViz` compatible text to output, which you can direct to a text file (and edit afterwards, if needed).

-> carthage_dep.py --resolved > graph.dot
+> carthage_dep.py > graph.dot
 > open graph.dot -a graphviz

+*--use_resolved*
+Check only Cartfile.resolved files.
+Otherwise checking Cartfile and Cartfile.private files by default.

+*--ignore-version*
+List only dependency names, ignoring whether there are version mismatches between different module references.

-## What's Next
+## License

-That's about it.
-This will help me now to visually check dependency graph and verify that there are no major issues.

-This could assist in discovering all the modules depending on some framework(s) that I need to develop locally and verify that I did change all references from network http://github.com to local file:///folder temporarily.
+carthage_dep is released under the MIT License.